gohugoio/hugo/content/content-management/urls.md

 ## Overriding URLS with Front Matter

-In addition to specifying permalink values in your site configuration for different sections of content, Hugo provides even more granular for individual pieces of content.
+In addition to specifying permalink values in your site configuration for different content sections, Hugo provides even more granular control for individual pieces of content.

 Both `slug` and `url` can be defined in individual front matter.
 For more information on content destinations at build time, seee [Content Organization][contentorg].